 Holden is licensed as an attorney in the state of Florida.
 He earned his PhD from Florida State University, his LLB from the University of Ottawa, and his JD from Michigan State University.

-Gil Fried, JD, is a professor at the University of West Florida (UWF) and chair of the administration and law department, which encompasses legal studies, construction management, sport management, and public administration.
+Gil Fried, JD, is a professor at the University of West Florida (UWF) and interim assistant dean of the College of Business.
 He started at UWF in 2021.
 Prior to his appointment at UWF, Fried was a professor in the Pompea College of Business at the University of New Haven for 21 years and retired in 2021 with the designation of professor emeritus.

 Fried is a specialist in sports law, sports finance, and sport facility management.
 He received his masters in sport management and his law degree from The Ohio State University.
 He has taught courses and written numerous books and articles on sport risk management, sport facility management, sport analytics, esports, and sports finance.